City-of-Helsinki/helfi-test-automation-python/README.md

 For Full list of commands available run *robot --help* in command prompt

+# Docker and CI
+You can use Dockerfile to create container for Robot Framework.
+However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform.

 # Useful information:
 ### For cleaning up logs and such before each run, you can chain commands and remove the robotframework-reports folder altogether before your test run as follows (in windows):